 4.8 rights in relation to automated decision making and profiling

 Individuals wishing to invoke any of their above rights should contact Susan Luya, the Data Protection Officer.
-We will make sure they comply with your request with the relevant time period allowed by law, whilst not contravening any other Regulatory body under which they operate.
+We will make sure we comply with your request with the relevant time period allowed by law, whilst not contravening any other Regulatory body under which we operate.

 5. Information security and communication from us to clients